Wanting to remain healthy physically and mentally as you age? Try these simple exercises for seniors at home.

 Balance Exercises for Seniors

-Just by doing muscle-strengthening activities, you’ll improve your balance.
+Muscle-strengthening activities will improve your balance.
 There are also specific balance exercises you can do.
 Here are a couple to try:

 Raise your arms to the side.
 Place one foot in front of the other, with the heel of your front foot touching the toe of your back foot.
 Take a step, switching which foot is in front.